manishjanky/ngx-sortable/README.md

 * `name: string` - List name that will be shown in the header.
 * `listStyle: any` - list styles such as `height, width`.
 * `showHeader: boolean` -  flag to hide / show header default is true
+* `removeOnDropOutside: boolean` -  flag to enable remove items by dragging and dropping them outside the list.
+Default is false
 ````
 listStyle = {
         width:'300px', //width of the list defaults to 300